MDA UK and Your Personal Information

 When you indirectly give us information

-When you interact with us on social media platforms such as Facebook, WhatsApp, Twitter or LinkedIn we may also obtain some personal information about you.
-The information we receive will depend on the privacy preferences you have set on each platform and the privacy policies of each platform.
-To change your settings on these platforms, please refer to their privacy notices.
+When you interact with us via social media platforms such as Facebook, WhatsApp, Twitter or LinkedIn, we may also obtain some personal information about you.
+The information we receive will depend on the privacy preferences you have set on each platform, the privacy policies of each platform, and the privacy settings you have chosen on your computer, phone or tablet’s operating system preferences.

 What information we might collect

 When you engage with us by phone, mail, in person or online, we may collect information about you (referred to in this Privacy Notice as ‘personal information’).
-This may include your name, address, email address, telephone number, date of birth, job title and details of your education and career, why you are interested in Magen David Adom UK, and other information relating to you personally which you may choose to provide to us.
+This may include your name, address, email address, telephone number, date of birth, job title and details of your education and career, and other information relating to you personally which you may choose to provide to us.

 Data protection law recognises that certain types of personal information are more sensitive.
-This is known ‘special category’ personal information and covers information revealing racial or ethnic origin, religious or philosophical beliefs and political opinions, trade union membership, genetic data, biometric data (when used to uniquely identify you or someone else), information concerning health or data concerning a person’s sex life or sexual orientation.
+These are known as ‘special category’ personal information and covers information revealing racial or ethnic origin, religious or philosophical beliefs and political opinions, trade union membership, genetic data, biometric data (when used to uniquely identify you or someone else), information concerning health or data concerning a person’s sex life or sexual orientation.

-Special categories of information will only be collected where necessary, for example, we may need to collect health information from you when you register for a challenge event or to deliver a community service as a volunteer or member of staff.
-Clear notices will be provided at the time we collect this information, stating what information is needed, and why.
+Special category data is not collected unless you provide it to us, and is never obtained simply by visiting the MDA website.
+For example, we may need to collect health information from you when you register for a challenge event or to deliver a community service as a volunteer or member of staff.
+Clear notices will be provided at the time we collect this information, stating what information is needed and what the legal basis for collecting and processing the data is.

 How and why we use your information

-We will use your personal information for the following purposes.
-We are required by data protection law to explain the legal basis for using your personal information, and this is set out below.
+We are required by data protection law to explain the legal basis for processing your personal information, and this is set out below.
 In each case, our legal basis is either your consent (in which case you have the right to withdraw your consent at any time), necessity for performance of a contract with you (or taking steps at your request prior to entering into a contract with you), necessity for compliance with a legal obligation, necessity to protect the vital interests of you or someone else or necessity for our legitimate interests (in which case we will also explain what those legitimate interests are).

 - Donation processing: We will process personal information you provide in order to administer any one-off or on-going donations you make and claim Gift Aid (our legal basis is your consent).